top of page

 Split charge relay wiring diagram

-The biggest drawback is that they incur a large voltage drop (around 1V).
-Voltage drop occurs when there is resistance in a system (can be caused by wires, fuses, connectors, or in this case the split charge diode itself).
+These devices are not commonly used in van conversions as they have significant drawbacks and are complicated to wire.
+The biggest drawback is that they incur a large voltage drop.
+Voltage drop occurs when there is resistance in a system.
 This voltage drop means that the leisure battery can never be fully charged; it will usually be charged up to 80% or so.
+Split charge diodes also tend to generate significant heat which must be managed.

 Renogy b2b charger